Idea

 At the center of modern digital training is eLearning.

-For the sake of this article and ease of cost analysis, I’m going to use eLearning as the standard training type for this article.
+For the sake of this post and ease of cost analysis, I will use eLearning as the standard training type for this article.
 It’s typically more expensive than performance support and training videos, but it’s either on par or less than contextual help.

-So, while digital training is broad in definition, eLearning is the standard form of digital training especially when it comes to asynchronous digital training.
+So, while digital training is broad in definition, eLearning is the standard form of digital training, especially regarding asynchronous digital training.

 While digital training in the self-paced form (eLearning) can be relatively expensive, there are benefits.
-Let’s take a look at some of those benefits so this article isn’t simply based on the cost.
-Cost is important but it shouldn’t be the only factor in any decision.
+Let’s look at some of those benefits so this article isn’t simply based on the cost.
+Cost is important but shouldn’t be the only factor in any decision.

-There are of course hidden costs to not training employees well.
-But there are also tons of benefits that come with digital training.
+There are, of course, hidden costs to not training employees well.
+However, tons of benefits come with digital training.
 Sometimes you have to weigh benefits, drawbacks, costs, and more when deciding if digital training, eLearning, or something else is the right choice for your project.

 When we go through a needs analysis with you (even if it can’t tell you everything), we don’t just help you determine if you even need training.
-Part of that process is to help you decide what the best type of training is, digital or not.
+Part of that process is to help you decide the best type of training, digital or not.

 Here are some of the benefits of digital training.